kylpo/notes/Decorators.md

 - push notifications

 ## Conclusion
-Use global event decorators for a powerful abstraction that does wonders for DX.
+Use global event decorators for a powerful abstraction that does wonders for DX, and potentially performance.

 ---
 # Other notes